lzwjava/blog-source/pages/books.md

 ---

-Below are some of the books and authors that have had a profound impact on my thinking, particularly in areas of personal growth, time management, and technology.
+Below are some of the books and authors that have had a profound impact on my thinking, particularly in areas of personal growth, financial management, and technology.

 ---